avVergnet/cse15l-lab-reports/lab-report-4-week-8.md

 # Snippet 3:
 * What it should produce:
-  * This test should produce the links: "https://www.twitter.com", "https://ucsd-cse15l-w22.github.io/", and "https://cse.ucsd.edu/"
+  * This test should only produce the link: "https://ucsd-cse15l-w22.github.io/"
 * How I turned this into a test:

 ![Snip3](snip3.1.PNG)